Unless you’ve been living under some kind of well-ventilated rock you’ll know all about a little film called Crazy Rich Asians.

 Bukit Pasoh Road

-We’ve jumped forward a wee bit in the film, but don’t worry ‘cause we’ve reached a reference that includes the illustrious Awkwafina (whose rap career btw you should hit up on the ‘Tube).
+We’ve jumped forward a wee bit in the film, but don’t worry because we’ve reached a reference that includes the illustrious Awkwafina.

 Bukit Pasoh Road, known for its bars and restaurants, is featured in the scene where Rachel reaches out to her college roommate Goh Peik Lin (Awkwafina) for advice on how to deal with the Young family.

 If you’re visiting the area, there’s a smorgasbord of bars to choose from but we have an affinity for Humpback for its top notch seafood and a much-loved gin and tonic hybrid, the g’vine floraison & elderflower tonic.
 Failing that, a dip into The Flagship (home of the Old Fashioned) or Gibson whose signature cocktail, ‘The Gibson’ is a must try thanks to its meld of umami and fruity flavours.

 “Bok, bok, bitch”.

 That’s right.
 You’ll recognise CHJMES (pronounced “chimes”) from that infamous CRA scene when Rachel decides to play chicken with Nick’s mother.

 We’ll all recognise the Gothic-style church as it is in the film, decked out in the most OTT tropical jungle theme of all time, but CHJMES normally sings a different tune design-wise with high-ceilings, pristinely white columns and stained-glass windows.